xavierloeraflores/wgu-capstone/Topic-Proposal.md

 ### Descriptive Method

 ### Predictive or Prescriptive Method
 The project will utilize a classification model to predict whether a social media post contains racism or offensive material.
 It should be be able to predict with a high degree of accuracy whether a short text post contains racism or not.
+The model should receive a string input of the social media post's text and out a binary classification of whether the post contains offensive racism or not.

 ---
 ## Design and Development